TehShrike/deepmerge/readme.md

 You can accomplish this by passing in a function for the `isMergeableObject` option.

 If you only want to clone properties of plain objects, and ignore all "special" kinds of instantiated objects, you probably want to drop in [`is-plain-object`](https://github.com/jonschlinkert/is-plain-object).
+Keep in mind that arrays in that case also will be handled as "special" kinds.
+In such case you would be required to check additionally.

 ```js
 const isPlainObject = require('is-plain-object')